TimothyEarley/kompanionDI/README.md

 # CompanionDI
-Proof of concept for a DI Framework based on Kotlins companion objects
+Proof of concept for a DI Framework based on Katlin's companion objects

 See the examples for usage (there are no good descriptions yet)